Beruzi/Galaga/README.md

         - Currently I am using '5' as the padding

 - Change how keyboard event handling works... at the moment I can only handle one button press at a time in a sequential order (duh the event queue).... this means however that it is impossible to move diagonal or fire and move at the same time.

+- Normalize the diagonal speed... currently diagonal speed is faster than the horizontal and vertical speed

+- Refactor the file structure
+    - Create seperate source and header files... compiling time is starting to piss me off
+    - Create the proper build dir
+    - Dabble in Cmake stuff
+    - update the .gitignore file as needed